image

 RSV may cause a baby to develop a severe wet cough, wheezing, difficulty breathing, or even pneumonia.
 Babies who become sick with severe RSV may need to be admitted to the hospital.
 There is a risk that babies who become sick with RSV may have problems with their lungs later in life including asthma.

-What could I do to help protect my baby against RSV?
+What can I do to help protect my baby against serious respiratory disease caused by RSV?

-Babies are most vulnerable to getting sick from RSV during their first 6 months.
+Babies are most vulnerable to getting sick from RSV during their first 6 months of life.
 That's because a baby's immune system isn't fully developed when they are born and needs time to grow stronger.
 One way to help protect newborn babies is to vaccinate pregnant women during weeks 32 through 36 of pregnancy.
-Pfizer’s ABRYSVO is a vaccine for pregnant women that helps protect your baby against RSV from birth through the first 6 months of their life.
+Pfizer’s ABRYSVO® is the only RSV vaccine given during pregnancy, from 32 through 36 weeks, that helps protect your baby against serious respiratory disease caused by RSV, from birth through 6 months.

 How does getting vaccinated with ABRYSVO while pregnant help protect my baby?

-Pfizer’s ABRYSVO helps your body create RSV antibodies that are passed from you to your unborn baby, and helps protect your baby from RSV from birth through 6 months.
+Pfizer’s ABRYSVO helps your body create RSV antibodies that are passed from you to your unborn baby.
+These antibodies help protect your baby against serious respiratory disease caused by RSV, from birth through 6 months.

 How was Pfizer’s ABRYSVO studied in pregnant women?

-ABRYSVO was studied in clinical trials including over 7,000 pregnant women and their babies, where 3,695 pregnant women received ABRYSVO and 3,697 received a placebo.
+ABRYSVO was studied in a clinical trial including over 7,000 pregnant women and their babies, where 3,698 pregnant women received ABRYSVO and 3,687 received a placebo.

 If I’m pregnant, when should I get Pfizer’s ABRYSVO?

-The CDC recommends ABRYSVO if you are 32 through 36 weeks pregnant during September through January (in most of the continental United States).
-However, there are areas in the U.S., including southern Florida, Alaska, Hawaii, and the U.S. territories, where RSV does not follow the typical seasonal patterns and the recommended months for maternal vaccination may differ.
+The CDC recommends ABRYSVO if you are 32 through 36 weeks pregnant during RSV season—from September through January in most of the U.S. However, there are areas in the U.S., including Florida, Alaska, Hawaii and the U.S. territories, where RSV does not follow the typical seasonal patterns and the recommended months for maternal vaccination may differ.

-Talk to your OB to learn more about how to protect your baby against RSV during their first RSV season and whether ABRYSVO is right for you.
+Talk to your OB-GYN to learn more about how to help protect your baby against respiratory disease caused by RSV during their first RSV season and whether ABRYSVO is right for you.

-What were the most common side effects of Pfizer’s ABRYSVO in its clinical trial?
+What are the most common side effects of Pfizer’s ABRYSVO?

-Jaundice, also known as temporary yellowing of the eyes and skin, was seen in 7.2% of infants in the ABRYSVO group and 6.7% in the placebo group.
+• Jaundice, also known as temporary yellowing of the eyes and skin, was seen in 7.3% of infants in the ABRYSVO group and 6.9% in the placebo group

-What are some questions I can ask my OB or other healthcare provider about Pfizer’s ABRYSVO?
+What are some questions I can ask my OB-GYN or other healthcare provider about Pfizer’s ABRYSVO?

 • Am I eligible to receive ABRYSVO?

-• When during my pregnancy should I get an RSV vaccine?
+• When during my pregnancy should I get ABRYSVO?

-• How long may my baby be protected if I get vaccinated with ABRYSVO?
+• How long would my baby be protected if I get vaccinated with ABRYSVO?

 icon